-- directed to the effect that an adverse finding on one count can only provide some support for the prosecution case on another count and not to convict the defendant solely or mainly on that finding.616 - 16.
+- 16. In a 'propensity approach' case the jury direction should be based on Chapter 12-6: Bad Character s.101(1)(d).
+See also Example 1 in that chapter; and Example 2 below.
+Consistent with bad character directions, the jury should be directed to the effect that an adverse finding on one count can only provide some support for the prosecution case on another count and not to convict the defendant solely or mainly on that finding.683 - 17.
 Depending on the evidence and issues in the case, a direction based on both propensity and coincidence approaches may be appropriate.
 However, such a direction is likely to be complex and, unless great care is taken, confusing.
 It is suggested that such a direction be given, if at all, only in cases where the evidence on one or more counts is significantly stronger than that on the other(s), and in which the jury might therefore convict on the stronger count(s) first, and then treat that as establishing a propensity on D's part to commit offences of the kind charged in the other count(s).
-Examples would be where there is a recording of D's committing one of the offences charged in the indictment; where one or more witnesses say that they saw D committing one of the offences charged; or where D is said to have confessed to committing one of the offences charged.617 - 17.
-If a direction based on both approaches is given, then, to avoid the risk of the impermissible double counting, it is suggested that the jury be directed to consider the propensity approach first: see Example 3 below. - 18.
-It is suggested that directions on cross-admissibility should ideally be given to the jury in writing, although a failure to do so is of itself unlikely to prove fatal to he safety of the conviction: see N^{618} on the value to be gained from providing the jury with written directions generally and the potential consequences of not providing a jury with a complex direction in writing.
+Examples would be where there is a recording of D's committing one of the offences charged in the indictment; where one or more witnesses say that they saw D committing one of the offences charged; or where D is said to have confessed to committing one of the offences charged.684 - 18.
+If a direction based on both approaches is given, then, to avoid the risk of the impermissible double counting, it is suggested that the jury be directed to consider the propensity approach first: see Example 3 below. - 19.
+It is suggested that directions on cross-admissibility should ideally be given to the jury in writing, although a failure to do so is of itself unlikely to prove fatal to the safety of the conviction: see N^{685} on the value to be gained from providing the jury with written directions generally and the potential consequences of not providing a jury with a complex direction in writing.

-616 See Richards (above), para.
+683 See Richards (above), para.
 80 and 81